-When your child is absent from school, please call the office or email the attendance secretary prior to 8:45 AM to report the absence.
+When your child is absent from school, please complete the digital Google Form to prior to 8:45 AM to report the absence.
 If you do not call or email the school, the attendance secretary or automated call system will call you, so please keep your contact information current.
 The email addresses for each building are as follows: